-For projects that are approved for funding after January 1, 2022, an annual Partnership Management Fee of up to \$25,000 may be paid from project cash flow, prior to residual receipts payments.
+An annual Partnership Management Fee of up to \$25,000 may be paid from project cash flow, prior to residual receipts payments.
 This fee must be substantiated prior to the closing of the loan by the developer and cannot include charges for any office overhead for the development of the project or project operating expenses.
 This fee may only be paid during the tax credit compliance period and includes payments to both the general partner(s) and the limited partner.
 Payments above this limit may be made from the borrower's portion of residual receipts.
 No annual escalations are permitted and unpaid Partnership Management Fees cannot be accrued.

-6.4 PROJECT-FUNDED RENTAL SUBSIDY
+6.4 RENTAL CROSS SUBSIDY

-Projects that propose to rely on a project-funded cross-subsidy to support the expenses of special needs units, shall assume the following in demonstrating long-term operational feasibility:
+Projects that propose to rely on a rental cross subsidy to support the expenses of Special Needs units shall assume the following in demonstrating long-term operational feasibility:

-- Rents for Special Needs units shall be set at 30% of Supplemental Security Income (SSI) limits.
+- Rents for Special Needs units shall be set no higher than 30% of Supplemental Security Income (SSI) limits.
 Rents may be set higher in the unusual circumstance where a Special Needs population may earn higher incomes.
 Applicants shall submit evidence to demonstrate the ability of the Special Needs population to pay higher rents. - Rents for non-Special Needs units shall be set no higher than 10% below market.
 Applicants will be required to submit a market study confirming the assumptions meet this threshold prior to receiving a commitment of funds.